Helen Reichert: Death

 Helen Reichert died of natural causes on September 25, 2011, in her Park Avenue apartment in New York City at the age of 109.
 Olive Villaluna, her caretaker for more than 11 years, said that Reichert died "as she had wanted to, comfortably in her chair with a smile."
 She was survived by her two centenarian brothers, Irving and Peter, aged 105 and 101, respectively, at the time of her death, as well as many nieces and nephews.
-She rewrote her will under undue influence and disinherited many of her devoted family members.

 In her will, she bequeathed her body to research at Weill Cornell Medical College.
 In addition, she bequeathed a $100,000 gift to the Residential Initiative in support of Cornell's West Campus House System.
 The Reichert Suite in Carl Becker House is named in her honor.
 In lieu of flowers, she requested that donations be made to Cornell Medical College.

 As a subject of genetic research

 Because Helen Reichert and her siblings were all centenarians (her younger sister, Leonore Kahn Reichart, who was born May 25, 1903, died on February 18, 2005, at the age of 101, researchers have been studying them to see if longevity is correlated to genetics.
 Geneticist Nir Barzilai, a researcher who studied the biology of aging for over a decade, included the Kahn siblings and other Ashkenazi Jews in his research.
 He asked the pool about the details of their living habits: nutrition, alcohol consumption, smoking, physical activity, sleep, education, status, and spirituality.
 Barzilai and the team of researchers at Einstein's Institute for Aging Research discovered three genes common to the centenarians that may be the key to their long life.
 The first is a gene that increases the amount of HDL (HDL cholesterol) to two to three times higher than average, which Barzilai believes is part of the reason for the siblings' mental acuity at an old age.
 The second is a gene that slows metabolism as a result of a mildly underactive thyroid gland.
 The last is a mutation in axis, a human growth hormone that could possibly protect against age-related diseases, such as cancer.